FolkerKinzel/Contacts/README.md

 * [Projektdokumentation (Deutsch) herunterladen](https://github.com/FolkerKinzel/Contacts/blob/master/ProjectReference/1.4.0/FolkerKinzel.Contacts.de.chm)

-> IMPORTANT: On some systems, the content of the CHM file is blocked.
+> IMPORTANT: On some systems the content of the CHM file is blocked.
 Before opening the file right click on it, select Properties, and check the "Allow" checkbox (if it is present) in the lower right corner of the General tab in the Properties dialog.

 ## Example
 ```csharp